Terms of Service

 Where Does My Data Go?

-You may close your account with our Service at any time, for any reason (or no reason), and you don’t even have to give us notice.
-However, if you desire to deactivate your account you need to take certain specific steps, which are described in our Knowledge Base article entitled “How do I deactivate my account and remove its data?”
+You may deactivate your account with our Service at any time, for any reason (or no reason), and you don’t even have to give us notice.
+However, if you want to deactivate your account you need to take certain specific steps, which are described in our Help & Learning article entitled “How do I deactivate my account?”.

-Evernote may suspend access to your account, or close your account, with or without notice according to these Terms.
-Reasons for Evernote suspending or closing your account may include, without limitation: (i) breach or violation of these Terms or any Separate Agreement, (ii) an extended period of inactivity (determined in Evernote’s sole discretion), (iii) your nonpayment of any fees or other sums due Evernote or any other party related to your use of the Service, (iv) the discontinuance or material modification of the Service (or any part thereof) or (vi) unexpected technical or security issues or problems.
+Evernote may take action to temporarily limit your use of the Service, suspend access to your account, or close your account, with or without notice according to these Terms.
+Reasons for Evernote suspending or closing your account may include, without limitation: (i) breach or violation of these Terms (including the User Guidelines) or any Separate Agreement, (ii) an extended period of inactivity (determined in Evernote’s sole discretion), (iii) your nonpayment of any fees or other sums due Evernote or any other party related to your use of the Service, (iv) the discontinuance or material modification of the Service (or any part thereof) or (v) unexpected technical or security issues or problems or extensive Unsupported Use.

-In most cases, in the event we elect to close your account , we will provide at least 30 days advance notice to you at the email address you have provided to us, so you have a chance to retrieve any Content stored on the Service servers (unless we determine that we are legally prohibited from enabling you to do so).
+In most cases, in the event we elect to close your account, we will provide at least 30 days advance notice to you at the email address you have provided to us, so you have a chance to retrieve any Content stored on the Service servers (unless we determine that we are legally prohibited from providing such notice or enabling you to do so).
 After the expiration of this notice period, you will no longer be able to retrieve Content contained in that account or otherwise use the Service through that account.